TinyTapeout/tt08-logo-screensaver/docs/info.md

 ## How it works

-Displays a bouncing Tiny Tapeout logo on the screen.
+Displays a bouncing Tiny Tapeout logo on the screen, with animated color gradient.

 ![Tiny Tapeout screensaver](screensaver.jpg)